nicklockwood/iCarousel/README.md

 	@property (nonatomic, assign) BOOL useDisplayLink;

 By default on iOS iCarousel will use CADisplayLink instead of NSTimer for animations.
 On Mac OS, the CVDisplayLink API is used instead.
-This provides better synchronisation with the screen refresh, but can occasionally prevent the animation working properly when the carousel is combined with other views or animations.
+This provides better synchronisation with the screen refresh, but can occasionally prevents the animation working properly when the carousel is combined with other views or animations.
 If you find that the carousel is not continuing to move after being dragged, try setting this property to NO.

 	@property (nonatomic, assign, getter = isVertical) BOOL vertical;